ilarramendi/BetterCovers/README.md

 After executing the script you have to update the library metadata on emby for this to take effect!

-Bottom line width, text height and img height can be customized!
+Bottom line width, text height, img height, text color and border color can be customized!

 # Api key
 To get the metadata / cover images this script uses [omdbapi](http://www.omdbapi.com/) to get a free api key visit [this](http://www.omdbapi.com/apikey.aspx) link.